-Crosses between Portlands, Chinas and Bourbons saw the proliferation of this group in Victorian times.
+Hybrid Perpetual Roses are crosses between Portlands, Chinas and Bourbons, that saw the proliferation of this group in Victorian times.
 They are a very mixed bunch but most have quite large blooms.
 The taller varieties make fine pillar roses or can be pegged down to encourage flowering along the entire length of the shoots.
 The colour range is white, pink, red, purple and crimson and includes some good striped varieties.